Chronicling Race and Ethnicity During COVID-19

 What should I record?

 Day-to-day thoughts and experiences.
 How is the coronavirus impacting your day-to-day experience?
 When did it start to affect your experience?
 What are your fears and frustrations?
-As government-imposed restrictions lift, how do you feel about these changes?
+How have you been impacted by state and federal government response to the coronavirus?
 How are you adapting to social distancing in your day-to-day?
 If you aren't (or can't) practicing social distancing, what has your experience been like?

 Working life.
 Are you working from home?
 Lost your job or been furloughed?
 Are you an essential worker?
 Whatever your experience, what has it been like?
 How have things changed?
 Do you own a business?
 How has that been impacted?